Junior Livestock Association

-- Buyers who cannot attend the sale can give premiums prior to fair using this form, which is due by TBD for 2021 by 5 p.m. to the Extension office.
-Buyers who wish to give premiums after (TBD for 2021) must use the premium logs at the sale; these premiums are due by Friday by noon (this is the day after the sale).
+- Buyers who cannot attend the sale can give premiums prior to fair using this form, which is due by July 5, 2023, by 5 p.m. to the Extension office.
+Buyers who wish to give premiums after must use the premium logs at the sale; these premiums are due by Friday, July 14, by noon (this is the day after the sale).
 No premiums are accepted after Friday at noon.

 - Buyers passes – handed out at the Buyer's Workshop or pick up from Extension office (two per youth for new buyers; last year’s buyers are mailed passes in June)

 - Generic Cut up Sheet (for Jones, please pick up from Extension office (or Back 4-H Office during fair week) as their form has a carbon copy)

 If you have a carcass animal, you must have your buyer fill out both the Jones cut up sheet AND a buyer agreement form.
 Please indicate the youth name and tag number of the animal on the buyer agreement form in the appropriate box for the animal (all carcass animals are at Jones).
 A packet of forms and instructions must be picked up at the Extension office starting in May (forms have carbon copies).
 The cut up sheet will be turned in when the animal is unloaded at the fair; the buyer agreement can be turned in either with the cut up sheet or prior to fair week to the Extension office.
 NEW as of 2019: If the buyer is the parent of the youth, please indicate this on the buyer agreement form.
 Families who are buying their own youth's animal will only be charged the JLA sale commission; payment due directly to JLA.

 - Lambs: $7.00